yktoo/yktoo.com/content/blog/0266/index.en.md

 Pedestals for the winners:
 ![](img:3.bp.blogspot.com/-Q4J9BiGA3Hg/VSwZksaqtnI/AAAAAAAAhf8/knvxz55RVVc/s1600/dsc08423.picasaweb.jpg:a "Pedestals.")

-Those who wish to finish in a specific time can follow the so-called "hares" (//hazen//) or pacemakers, who run the entire distance at a constant pace.
+Those who wish to finish in a specific time can follow the so-called "hares" ({{< fl "hazen" >}}) or pacemakers, who run the entire distance at a constant pace.
 To be better visible, each of them is carrying a balloon, for instance, the green one finishes the quarter marathon in 55 minutes, the white one in an hour, the purple one in 1:10 etc.

 Once the run is complete, the balloons are given away to the kids.
 ![](img:1.bp.blogspot.com/-S1m8GN3Qe0Q/VSwaJKvciGI/AAAAAAAAhjU/mf5OXBgXW-8/s1600/dsc08534.picasaweb.jpg:a "Pacemakers' balloons.")